-- Move the seat forward or rearward by sliding the control forward or rearward. - Raise or lower the front part of the seat cushion by moving the front of the control up or down.

-- Raise or lower the rear part of the seat cushion by moving the rear of the control up or down. - Raise or lower the entire seat by moving the entire control up or down.
+- Move the seat forward or rearward by sliding the control forward or rearward. - Raise or lower the front part of the seat cushion by moving the front of the control up or down. - Raise or lower the rear part of the seat cushion by moving the rear of the control up or down. - Raise or lower the entire seat by moving the entire control up or down.

-If the seats have power reclining seatbacks, see "Power Reclining Seatbacks" under Reclining Seatbacks on page 14.
+On vehicles with power reclining seatbacks, see "Power Reclining Seatbacks" under Reclining Seatbacks on page 1-7.